 Once the task owner has chosen which set of agents to keep, it must then also decide, subject to the constraints in the guidance, which actions to perform and which agents should perform to accomplish the task.
-We call this process sandbox reasoning because the task owner's deliberation over what to do for a single task-constraint tuple is isolated from all actions and tasks that are not related to the task at hand.
+We call this process sand-box reasoning because the task owner's deliberation over what to do for a single task-constraint tuple is isolated from all actions and tasks that are not related to the task at hand.
 The task owner does not need to consider impact on the future or on concurrently executing tasks.
 It is given a collection of agents and autonomy to use them however it sees fit to accomplish the task as well as possible.
 The consequences of the interactions have, in principle, been considered and addressed by human strategic guidance.

 In creating the agent model for a field exercise scenario, we instantiated structure (sometimes, dynamically during execution) from a small set of templates.
 Examples include power substation restoration (as shown in Figure 3) or critically injured rescue.
-Similarly, the tasks in the guidance were also be a subset of tasks that make intuitive sense to the strategy designer.
-In our case, the task types involved in guidance were far fewer than the templates involved in model generation.
 We believe that the notion of using templates for generation and more significantly for guidance is a general principle that is applicable to many domains.
 This belief was also reflected in the DARPA Coordinators program and its Phase 2 evaluation.
 The main templates needed for guidance were a repair and rescue manager.
-We discuss the automated reasoners in these managers below.